CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 - An account with gitlab.com or your own internal GitLab instance
 - A dedicated simulation environment for the GitLab Runner to start and test simulations
-- GitLab Runner package installed on the simulation host machine
-  - Setup a GitLab Runner user & environment on the system
+- GitLab Runner package installed on the simulation host machine (set up a GitLab Runner user & environment on the system)
-- A project on your GitLab instance that is set up with simulation, automation, anf IAC
+- A project on your GitLab instance that is set up with simulation, automation, and IAC
 - A NetQ Cloud account with a premises/site dedicated for simulation

 ### Anatomy of a Golden Standard Demo Project

-These main features of the Cumulus Production Ready Automation depend on each other to provide the fully-operationalized automated data center:

-- Base simulation
-- Automation and IaC
-- CI/CD

-In a Cumulus Networks official golden standard demo repository, the important files and folders map to the three main features above in the following way:
+These main features of the Production Ready Automation (base simulation, automation and IaC, and CI/CD) depend on each other to provide the fully-operationalized automated data center.
+In a Cumulus Networks official golden standard demo repository, the important files and folders map to the three main features as follows:

 ```
 dc_configs_vxlan_evpnsym/